 This is a really tough question that depends on your screen and the colors of your mosaic.
 All screens render colors slightly differently.
 And not all colors on screens can be printed in the exact same way on print.
 This is because screen is back-lit, while prints are not back-lit.
 Also, it's because screens rely on RGB (red, green, blue) colors to render colors, while prints rely on CMYK (cyan, magenta, yellow, black) colors to render colors.
 While printers use more than just the basic CMYK, it’s still impossible to render some colors like neon colors without using specific neon inks.
 So one of the things printing professionals do is to convert their image to CMYK colorspace to get an idea of what their image will look like before printing.
 Some people will create their work in CMYK to begin with, if they know that print is their ultimate goal.
 This is a feature that is on our long list of To Do's.
 To allow you to preview your mosaic in CMYK colorspace.
 However, until then, you can take a screenshot of your mosaic and open it in Photoshop and convert it to CMYK if you're really concerned.
 But you might not see much of a difference unless you’re using colors that is totally not doable in CMYK.
 This is also why we offer 100% satisfaction guarantee.
 However, you should understand that there’s nothing you can do to completely match your print to look exactly like your screen without some back-lighting and without restricting your colors.
 There is also nothing we can do about the quality of your mosaic.
 If your mosaic does not look good on screen, it's not going to look good on print.
 That's why you need to optimize your mosaic so that you like what you see on screen before you make your purchase.

-After saving your mosaic, on the zoomable mosaic viewer, double-click the small picture you want to replace.
+After saving your mosaic, on the zoomable mosaic viewer, click the small picture you want to replace.
 Then click replace, and select the picture you want to replace it with.
 Then you'll see your new photo in place of the old one.
 Do it for all the photos you want to replace, and then finalize your edits.
 You must finalize it, or it will not be reflected on your download or print order.

 You need to optimize your mosaic.
 We are not letting you order it because we know that either the small pictures are going to be too small for you to like it at certain print sizes, or that the white space surrounding the mosaic on a frame print will be too uneven for it to be pleasing.
-Or because darker colored areas of your mosaic may not come out great on canvas media.

 Make sure to double check the credit card number, and the security code on the back of your card.
 If all else fails, try paying with PayPal.
 You do not need a PayPal account, and you can use your credit card through PayPal.
 Sometimes you may need to call your credit card company if multiple failed attempts have been made already.